mrmosesf/codeup-web-excercises/notes.md

 # Fixed, fluid, and responsive

 Fixed was cool back when the base was 960px, but fluid is better and responsive is where it's at
-* Using the 'viewport' is a good way to control size for mobile sites, otherwise website will be hardwawre pixels:
+* Using the 'viewport' is a good way to control size for mobile sites, otherwise website will be hardware pixels:
     * ' meta name = "viewport" content="width=device-width, initial-scale=1" '
 * Media queries can be understood to be conditional stylesheets, that'll load certain styles only if device meets required size